 Where can I buy it?

-ELT Playbook 1 is currently available through the following retailers:
+ELT Playbook 1 is currently available as an ebook through the following retailers:

 - Smashwords (available in .epub, .pdf, .txt and more)